Board: /sci/

 >Lose 10 pounds a month every month of fat

 So, at this point, it's beyond any reasonable doubt that the best possible diet for anyone is obviously a high meat diet.
 Now, the question becomes WHY is anyone still holding a different position?
 It's recently been proven that the carnivore diet can literally cure bipolar.
-What's the scientific reason why an obviously fraudulent research get published and was under suspicion for a decade but only recently get retracted?

 >duplicated image patches